 Schrade SCPEN4BK Survival Tactical Pen with Ferro Fire-Starting Rod and Whistle, Black – Pen, Weapon, Fire Starter and a…. whistle

 This is probably my favorite utility tool in the bag.
 It combines a tactical pen which of course is slick for writing and defending yourself with a fire starter kit.
 Inside the pen, there is a ferrocerium rod and you can unscrew the tip to reveal a fire striker.
 Boom you’ve got fire, you got ink and you’ve got an ass-kicking device.

 Pretty damn hard to beat if you ask me.
 Oh and it also has a whistle, but it’s not worth a damn it sounds like a faint conductor whistle.

 Gerber 31-000699 Bear Grylls Survival Series Fire Starter

 The Gerber Fire Starter is another solid option for your standard rod and striker.
 I like the small compartment that has to keep your tinder dry and accessible.
 Once again, this tool tries to incorporate a whistle, which is pretty pitiful sounding.

 This unit, made by MT survival has one feature I particularly like, magnesium.
 Magnesium is terrific tinder (arguably the best) which can just be shaved off.

 Butane lighters are tricky, there is a reason I recommend them AFTER matches and ferrocerium rods.
 They’re just not as reliable.
-If the o-ring shifts or becomes loose your fluid evaporates, at altitude they can have issues and of course if it is windy or rainy you’re going to have problems as well.
+If the o-ring shifts or becomes lose your fluid evaporates, at altitude they can have issues and of course, if it is windy or rainy you’re going to have problems as well.